alexey-detr/audiocoding-research/README.md

 ## Results

 The results will be in the `results` directory under the subdirectory which is corresponding to the single run, e.g. `results/2020-02-02-20-20-18`.
-You'll find three most important files there:
+You'll find three most important files there which are described below.
+The best way to visualize them is to load them in the spreadsheed tool and build charts.

 ### diff_stats.csv